openhwgroup/programs/program/Project Descriptions and Plans/CV32E40Pv2/Project_Concept_for_CV32E40Pv2_June 28.md

 * Add bus attributes and errors.

 ## Who would make use of OpenHW output
-Companies needing more performances, less power consumption or smaller code size for standard control or DSP-like computing applications.
+Companies needing more performances, less energy consumption or smaller code size for standard control or DSP-like computing applications.

 ## Initial Estimate of Timeline